haxtheweb/edtechjoker/draft-outline.md

 - Project check-in 1:
   - Update the TEAMNOTES.md file in your team's fork of the repo
   - Check-in 1 should document the possible names of these 4 elements, the properties they might have and additional design considerations of each
+    - IF something accepts flexible HTML areas then we're talking about using `<slot>` tags.
+If there are MULTIPLE forms of HTML input then we need to use a "named" slot (which we'll cover next week).
+Be thinking about this in context of the card with things like header and sub header, card content vs header, etc
   - Next steps should be documented as to what each team member is going to work on next

 ***